 As you may know, underneath the floors that you physically walk on and see is a sheet of plywood, which is attached to wood support beams.
-These three layers of wood, the support beams, the plywood sub floor, and the over flooring is what makes up your mobile homes flooring system.
+These three layers of wood, the support beams, the plywood subfloor, and the flooring are what make up your mobile home’s flooring system.

 Termites thrive on eating wood fragments.

-Failure to keep up on your mobile home termite treatment could lead to sagging floors, eroding floor supports, or even holes right in the middle of your kitchen floor!
+Failure to keep up with your mobile home termite treatment could lead to sagging floors, eroding floor supports, or even holes right in the middle of your kitchen floor!

 These chemicals are used in all structures of your mobile home, including the walls, the floors, and the structural supports.